Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 Resized canvas to 1920

-Amends are quite slow and fiddly
+Amends are quite slow and fiddly, rabbit hole effect

+Please confirm:

+Horizontal axises are 2px grey matter BFBFBF
+Vertical axis are 1px dark matter 808080
+All labels
+All category titles
+All chart top main titles

 # Dimensions and coordinates of elements